bhigg-code/openhab-addons/bundles/org.openhab.binding.nestdeviceaccess/README.md

 '# There is general project information for Google that must be provided in order to discover Nest products '# The configuration data is a per project configuration and can be changed by the user.
-'# A sandbox project created by Brian Higginbotham @BHigg was created and listed below for testing purposes only '# Use the project at your own risk for testing or create your own project through Google and enable the SDM APIs for individual use
+'# A sandbox project created by Brian Higginbotham @BHigg was created and listed below for testing purposes only '# Use the project at your own risk for testing or create your own project through Google and enable the SDM APIs for individual use.
+'# Google Pubsub properties added for Doorbell eventing capabilities.
+You will need to enable a PubSub in your google project and tie a service account with view access to the pubsub subscription and topic that are created.
+More instructions can be found on Google's website.
 '# Note this project is limited in nature as a sandbox project to 30 API calls/min by Google.
 '#
 '#